mendix/docs/content/en/docs/howto7/monitoring-troubleshooting/detect-and-resolve-performance-issues.md

 * Complex calculated attributes
 * Large # of objects retrieved (See batching below)

-Additionally, review this article on denormalization and how it can improve your app performance in some cases: [How to Denormalize Data to Improve Performance](/howto7/data-models/denormalize-data-to-improve-performance/).
+Additionally, review this document on denormalization and how it can improve your app performance in some cases: [How to Denormalize Data to Improve Performance](/howto7/data-models/denormalize-data-to-improve-performance/).

 ### Slow Database Commits